-Some of the earliest examples of conceptual portraiture in the show reflect Americans' awareness of the political turmoil in Europe during World War I, and the fluidity between artistic and intellectual circles on both sides of the Atlantic.
-Exhibition highlights from this period include One Portrait of One Woman, a 1916 portrait of Paris-based American writer Gertrude Stein by Maine-born artist Marsden Hartley, who lived in Europe from 1912-1915.
+Some of the earliest examples of conceptual portraiture in the show reflect Americans' awareness of the political turmoil in Europe during WWI, and the fluidity between artistic and intellectual circles on both sides of the Atlantic.
+Exhibition highlights from this period include One Portrait of One Woman, a 1916 portrait of Paris-based American writer Gertrude Stein by Maine-born artist Marsden Hartley, who lived in Europe from 1912-1916.
 Replete with mystical symbols, the painting shows a blue teacup atop a checked tabletop, with the word "MOI" written boldly beneath, addressing the respective identities and complex friendship of the artist and sitter.
 Another American with strong ties to Parisian intellectual circles who features prominently in the exhibition is Charles Demuth.
 Demuth and Hartley knew each other well, as evidenced by another highlight from this section, Study for Poster Portrait of Marsden Hartley (c.
 1923-24).
 The watercolor and graphite composition, which depicts a windowsill in front of a bright, snow-covered landscape, uses objects Demuth associated with his friend to capture Hartley's persona.

-"In the early 20th century the general public often linked portraiture to flattering transcription and middle-class values; the genre provided strict, longstanding conventions that some modernist artists chose to bend or break," said Walz.
+"In the early twentieth century the general public often linked portraiture to flattering transcription and middle-class values; the genre provided strict, longstanding conventions that some modernist artists chose to bend or break," said Walz.
 "Political and cultural shifts, including the development of an avant-garde and the breakdown of the traditional organization of sexuality, gave rise to themes that found continual expression in unconventional portraits throughout the century.
-For example, Gertrude Stein's 1909 prose poem portraits presage Mel Bochner's thesaurus-based likenesses of the 1960s, and Charles Demuth's poster portraits resonate with L. J. Roberts' recent embroidery Portrait of Deb from 1988-199?"
+For example, Gertrude Stein's 1909 prose poem portraits presage Mel Bochner's thesaurus-based likenesses of the 1960s and Charles Demuth's poster portraits resonate with L. J. Roberts's recent embroidery Portrait of Deb from 1988-199?."

-Section II: Unconventional Portraiture in a Decade of Radical Social, Cultural, and Political Changes, 1960s surge in the production of unconventional portraits.
-"While portraiture may not typically be considered a dominant genre during this decade, which is often characterized by artworks that attempt to eliminate subjectivity and embrace systematic strategies for art-making, a strong undercurrent of interest in issues of identity can be seen in the work of a number of prominent artists of the period," commented Campagnolo.
-"For the most part, the radical portraits of the 1960s feature subjects who were at the forefront of innovation in their chosen fields, be they art, dance, music, or writing, and offer surprising insights regarding the artist, subject, and historical moment."
+By the 1960s, the New York art scene was embracing Neo Dada, Fluxus, Pop, Minimal, and Conceptual art as alternatives to Abstract Expressionism.
+The eruption of new modes of expression coincided with a surge in the production of unconventional portraits.
+"While portraiture could not be considered a dominant genre during this decade which is often characterized by artworks that attempt to eliminate subjectivity and embrace systematic strategies for art-making, an undercurrent of interest in issues of identity can be seen in the work of a number of prominent artists of the period," commented Campagnolo.
+"For the most part, the radical portraits of the 1960s feature subjects who were at the forefront of innovation in their chosen fields be it art, dance, music, or writing and offer surprising insights regarding the artist, subject, and historical moment."